Writing Helm Charts

 Can you spot the changes done?

-• I have added resources, limits, memory
+resources, limits, memory

-• Have added service port
+- Have added

-• Added Image
+port - Added Image

 image: